Learn to Paint with the Spirit of Zen in Sumi-e Ink Art

 Classical painting technique and aesthetics straight from a Japanese artist

 Walk from bustling Aoyama into the backstreets and the atmosphere calms.
-There, in an apartment building in a quiet residential area, find the Rimpa Sumi-e Heritage Club.
+There, in an apartment building in a quiet residential area, find the Rimpa Sumi-e Heritage Institute.
 Nihonga and ink paintings line the walls, drawing your eye to the charm and techniques of classical Japanese art and pulling you into the world of sumi-e brush art.

 The explanation of the background of each work is also fascinating